Wiesbaden: Other sights

 Other churches are the Bergkirche, completed in 1879 in Gothic Revival style, and the Lutherkirche, finished in 1910 in Jugendstil.
 The church Mariä Heimsuchung is a tall concrete landmark in the Kohlheck suburb.

-Oriental Christianity is also represented with the St. Isaiah Syriac Orthodox Church on the Willi-Juppe-Straße in Dotzheim, built 2016 by Suryoye-Assyrians.
+Oriental Christianity is also represented with the St. Isaiah Syriac Orthodox Church on the Willi-Juppe-Straße in Dotzheim, built in 2016 by Assyrians.
+Although the majority of Assyrians in Wiesbaden are Syriac Orthodox, the Assyrian Church of the East also has a congregation located in the city.